Claire Richards: 2002–2011: H & Claire and presenting

+2011–2017: Reformation of Steps

 Steps reformed in May 2011 for a four-part documentary series on Sky Living titled Steps: Reunion.
 The series started airing on 28 September, following an announcement of a second greatest hits album, The Ultimate Collection, that was released on 10 October 2011.
-The album entered the charts at number one, becoming the band's third album to achieve this feat.
-The second series of Steps: Reunion titled "Steps: On the Road Again" aired on Sky Living in April 2012; the series followed the band as they embarked on their sellout 22-date UK tour.
+The album entered the UK Albums Chart at number one, becoming the band's third album to achieve this feat.
+The second series of Steps: Reunion titled "Steps: On the Road Again" aired on Sky Living in April 2012; the series followed the band as they embarked on their sellout 30-date The Ultimate Tour in the UK and Ireland.
 On 24 September 2012, the group confirmed they would release their fourth studio album Light Up The World on 12 November 2012, alongside a six-date Christmas tour, starting from 30 November and ending on 5 December.
 The group reformed for a second time on 1 January 2017 in celebration of their 20th anniversary, and later announced their fifth studio album Tears on the Dancefloor, which was released in April 2017 and entered the charts at number 2.
 On 5 March 2017, the group confirmed the release of the new album, alongside its lead single, "Scared of the Dark", and a 22-date tour, Party on the Dancefloor.
 A deluxe edition of the album, titled Tears on the Dancefloor: Crying at the Disco, was released on 27 October.

 In November 2017, Tozer announced that the reunion was no longer just a 20th-anniversary celebration and that the group intends to continue after their 2018 Summer of Steps tour.
 In April 2018, Richards announced that following their summer tour, they would begin work on their sixth studio album.
 In February 2019, Richards announced the group would begin recording their next album during the summer months.

 On 7 September 2020, via their social media accounts, Steps announced the release date of their album entitled What the Future Holds.
 The album was released on 27 November of the same year, with pre-orders available from 8 September.
 The next day, they confirmed a new 14-date UK tour (with special guest Sophie Ellis-Bextor) starting in November 2021.
 The first single from the album was the Greg Kurstin-and-Sia-penned "What the Future Holds", released on 9 September 2020.
 It was followed by "Something in Your Eyes" on 27 October 2020.
 "To the Beat of My Heart" was released as the album's third single in January 2021.

 The first single of What the Future Holds Pt.
 2 was confirmed as a reworked version of "Heartbreak in This City" featuring Michelle Visage.